akashverma975/Online-Mechanic-Locator/README.md

 [![Python Version](https://img.shields.io/badge/python-3.7-brightgreen.svg)](https://python.org)
 [![Django Version](https://img.shields.io/badge/django-2.1-brightgreen.svg)](https://djangoproject.com)

-## Follow the Steps given below to setup the project on your local machine.
+## Follow the Steps given below to setup the project on your local machine
 1. Make sure python 3.7 or higher version and PostgreSQL11 is installed on your computer.
 2. Clone this repository on your PC using command prompt:
 ```bash